Friday, November 29, 2024

 "Gorilla position," clarified Sabrina before realizing that she hadn't clarified anything.
 "It's the spot right behind the curtain leading down the entrance ramp."

-"Why's it called that?"
+"Why's it called that?" asked Alicia.

 "I don't know what any of those terms are.
 I'm just going to wait behind the curtain."

-At the time, nobody else wanted to practice with Alicia or paid her much regard.
-Nicole did, though.
-She saw Alicia's value before anyone else.
-Their one season together was the reason Alicia stuck with hockey when everyone–including her own parents–wanted her to stop playing.
-"Ready, Star?" asked Nicole, flashing her braces in a smile before turning to point at a member of the other team.
+"Ready, Star?"
+Nicole asked, flashing her braces in a smile before turning to point at a member of the other team.
 "See number 17?"
 Alicia saw her.
-Number 17 was the biggest one on the team–but not in the game.
+Number 17 was the biggest one on the ice - but not in the game.
 "You get her.
 I've got everyone else."

 "Change!" shouted Coach.
 Alicia and Nicole clacked their sticks together.
 The other team was about to see Stars.

-Nicole hit the ice first, with Alicia in hot pursuit.
-The goon followed her friend behind the goal and beelined for the puck.
-Time for Peek-a-Boo.
-Nicole skated in like she was going to challenge the girl with the puck.
+"Ready for Peek-a-boo?" called Nicole, skating in like she was going to challenge the girl with the puck.
 Fooled ya!
-At the last second, her friend turned a tight circle like a revolving door.
+At the last second, Nicole turned a tight circle like a revolving door.
 Alicia shot through the temporary gap like a missile and cleared the poor girl out.
-Nicole was on the puck and heading the other way.
-Alicia steered toward the boards and crashed into them bringing herself to a stop.
-There was 17, crowding the goal, and she brought a friend with her.
-The blonde Star bided her time making another pair of girls look foolish for trying to keep up.
+Nicole had the biscuit and was heading the other way.

-The big girl pushed off the boards and glass, pounding the ice, hurtling toward her target and her friend, collateral damage.
-"Clear skies!" shouted Alicia to her friend.
 That was the signal.
-Nicole broke off from the laughable attempt at a double-team and headed for the net.
-The blonde brought her stick up like she was about to take a shot into the crowd.
-She started her swing just as Alicia smashed into the two defenders like a freight train, sending her victims and herself hard to the ice and skidding towards the boards.
-She didn't see what happened next, but she heard the siren.
+Alicia pushed off the boards and glass, pounding the ice, hurtling toward Number 17 and her friend, Collateral Damage.
+Nicole brought her stick up like she was about to take a shot into the crowd in front of the goal and started her swing just as Alicia smashed into the two defenders like a freight train, sending her victims and herself hard to the ice and skidding into the boards.
+She didn't see what happened next, but she heard the cheers.
 Score another one for the Shooting Stars.
 Nicole raised her stick and skated to center ice as her friends surrounded her.
 Alicia finally got upright and joined them.
-Wait.
-What time was it?

-6:21 PM.
-"Dagnabbit!" grumbled Alicia to herself.
-She snapped the combination lock shut–the same one she had when she was going through Hard Times.
-In an unfamiliar place full of faces ranging from inquisitive to indifferent, it felt like she brought a piece of sanctuary with her.
+She shut the combination lock she used when she was going through Hard Times.
+In an unfamiliar place full of faces ranging from inquisitive to indifferent, it felt like a piece of sanctuary.
 She left the locker room and took off at a jog in the direction Sabrina told her.
+Black curtain, dark area, table with a light.
+This was the place.
+She brushed past production crew dressed in black.

-Alicia felt her cheeks start to burn.
+Alicia's cheeks started to burn.
 "Sorry!
 I-"

 "Shut up.
 Stand there," deadpanned the promotion's co-owner, pointing at a mark on the scuffed, rubbery-feeling floor a few feet behind the black curtain.